The Castiles

-The Castiles were a rock and roll band that featured vocalist/guitarist/harmonica player Bruce Springsteen, and was formed by guitarist/vocalist George Theiss, with various lineups during its existence.
+The Castiles were a garage rock band that featured vocalist/lead guitarist/harmonica player Bruce Springsteen, and was formed by rhythm guitarist/vocalist George Theiss, with various lineups during its existence.
 They recorded two songs, and performed throughout New Jersey and New York before disbanding in 1968.

-Springsteen went on to a successful recording and touring career, while Theiss was in various New Jersey bands, none that earned notoriety.
+Springsteen went on to a successful recording and touring career, while Theiss continued in various non-notable New Jersey bands.
 Theiss died on July 13, 2018.

 History

 In 1964, Theiss saw the Beatles perform on The Ed Sullivan Show, and decided to form a band called the Castiles, named after the shampoo brand he was using at the time.
 He was romantically interested in Springsteen's sister, Virginia, and when Theiss would go to her house, her brother was playing guitar.
 Theiss asked Springsteen to join the Castiles in 1965 as lead guitarist.
 They were students at Freehold High School at the time.

 "I was sitting in my South Street home one afternoon when a knock came at our front door," Springsteen wrote in his autobiography Born to Run.
 "It was George Theiss, a local guitarist and singer who’d heard through my sister that I played the guitar.
 I’d seen George around the Elks.
 He told me there was a band forming and they were looking for a lead guitarist.
 While I hesitated to call myself a lead guitarist, I had been hard at it for a while and worked up some very rudimentary 'chops.'
 We walked across town to Center Street and into a little half-shotgun house fifty feet up the block from where the metal-on-metal war of the rug mill spilled out open factory windows onto the streets of Texas.
 In Texas I'd slip on my guitar and join my first real band."

 Theiss and Springsteen were joined in the Castiles by original members Paul Popkin, guitar/vocals; Frank Marziotti, bass; and Bart Haynes, drummer.
-When Haynes joined the army and fought in the Vietnam War, he was replaced by Vinny Maniello.
+Haynes joined the Marine Corps, and fought in the Vietnam War where he was killed in action on October 22, 1967.
+While in the USMC, Bart was replaced by Vinny Maniello.
 Marziotti left, and Curt Fluhr became the bassist.

 The Castiles practiced in half of a duplex home belonging to Haynes.
 Gordon "Tex" Vinyard lived in the other half of the two-family home, and he became the band's manager.
 They played gigs in local spots of Freehold from junior high school dances, roller rinks, drive-in theaters, supermarket openings, even clubs in the area and places like Cafe Wha? in Greenwich Village, and Asbury Park, New Jersey.
 They wore white pants, Beatle boots, and Beatle haircuts, and performed cover songs.

 The Castiles played their last show in August 1968 at the Off Broad Street Coffeehouse in Red Bank, New Jersey.

 When the band disbanded in 1968 due to tension between Springsteen and Theiss, the two remained friends.